-Janus Capital's equity research analysts, overseen by the Portfolio Oversight Team led by Janus Capital's Director of Research Matthew Peron (the "Central Research Team"), select investments for the Portfolio that represent the Central Research Team's high-conviction investment ideas in all market capitalizations, styles, and geographies.
+Janus Capital's equity research analysts, overseen by the Portfolio Oversight Team led by Janus Capital's Director of Research Matthew Peron (the "Central Research Team"), select investments for the Portfolio that represent the Central Research Team's high-conviction investment ideas in all market capitalizations and styles.
 The Central Research Team, comprised of sector specialists, conducts fundamental analysis with a focus on "bottom-up" research, quantitative modeling, and valuation analysis.
 Using this research process, analysts rate their stocks based upon attractiveness.
 Stocks considered to be attractive may have all or some of the following characteristics: (i) good and preferably growing free cash flow, (ii) strong and defensible market position, (iii) healthy risk/return profile, (iv) exemplary governance, and (v) attractive valuation.
 Analysts bring their high-conviction ideas to their respective sector teams.
 Sector teams compare the appreciation and risk potential of each of the team's high-conviction ideas and construct a sector portfolio that is intended to maximize the best risk-reward opportunities.
+Although the Central Research Team may find high-conviction investment ideas anywhere in the world, the Central Research Team emphasizes investments in securities of U.S.-based issuers.